Bernardski

 Some commented statistics on the last name Bernardski

-What is striking is that the popularity of the name stagnates a bit, without spectacular increase, showing that it remains a rather stable, quite rare name, which makes it even more unique.
+What is striking is that the name’s popularity stagnates a bit, without spectacular increase, which shows it remains a rather stable, fairly rare last name, which makes it all the more unique.

 Share this post now!